olbrich/ruby-units/README.md

 ### Namespaced Class

 Sometimes the default class 'Unit' may conflict with other gems or applications.
 Internally ruby-units defines itself using the RubyUnits namespace.
 The actual class of a unit is the RubyUnits::Unit.
-For simplicity and backwards compatiblity, the '::Unit' class is defined as an alias to '::RubyUnits::Unit'.
+For simplicity and backwards compatibility, the '::Unit' class is defined as an alias to '::RubyUnits::Unit'.

 To load ruby-units without this alias...